 Maine State Beekeepers Association

-MSBA Annual Meeting 2024
+MSBA Annual Meeting 2025

-Hosted by Tri-County Beekeepers Club
+Hosted by Cumberland County Beekeepers Association

 The Annual Meeting is a full day of learning, camaraderie and fun.
 Meet beekeepers from all over the state and listen to talks by prominent speakers.
 The event will include vendor booths, a buffet luncheon, blind honey tasting contest and a fundraising raffle auction of bee-related items.
 Recipients of Beekeeper of the Year, Junior Beekeeper of the Year and other achievement awards will be recognized, and members will vote on nominees for open positions on the Board of Directors in a brief business meeting.
-Proceeds from the meeting are used for printing and mailing of the Bee Line newsletter; Zoom account subscription for hosting webinars; MSBA and chapter website maintenance/hosting; and contributions to the EAS Foundation for Honey Bee Research.
+Proceeds from the meeting are used for printing and mailing of The Bee Line newsletter; Zoom account subscription for hosting webinars; MSBA and chapter website maintenance/hosting; and contributions to the EAS Foundation for Honey Bee Research.

-7:00 – 8:00 – Vendor set up
+7:00 – 8:00 Vendor set up

 8:00 – 8:50 Registration/vendors, raffle ticket sales